Even your Teacher Needs Guidance: Ground-Truth Targets Dampen Regularization Imposed by Self-Distillation: Connections to Constrained Optimization Problem

 \section{Connections to Constrained Optimization Problem}

-The setup investigated in this paper is the unconstrained optimization problem presented in \eqref{eq:unconstrained_optimization}, but many of the results can easily be extended to a constrained optimization problem, with a general regularization functional in Hilbert spaces, namely the natural extension of the setup proposed by \citet{mobahi2020selfdistillation}. \citet{mobahi2020selfdistillation} propose to solve the problem
+The setup investigated in this paper is the unconstrained optimization problem presented in \eqref{eq:unconstrained_optimization}, but some of the results can easily be extended to a constrained optimization problem, with a general regularization functional in Hilbert spaces, namely the natural extension of the setup proposed by \citet{mobahi2020selfdistillation}.
+For the rest of this section we assume $\alpha^{(2)} = \dots = \alpha^{(\tau)} = \alpha$. \citet{mobahi2020selfdistillation} propose to solve the problem

 where $\varepsilon > 0$ is a desired loss tolerance, $\tau \geq 1$, $f^{(0)} (\bm{x}_n) = y_n$ for $n=1, \dots, N$, and $u$ being symmetric and such that $\forall f \in \mathcal{F}$\footnote{For a given $u$ the function space $\mathcal{F}$ is the space of functions $f$ for which the double integral in \eqref{eq:mohabi} is bounded.} the double integral is greater than or equal to $0$ with equality only when $f(x) = 0$.
 See \citet{mobahi2020selfdistillation} for details.